Iceland

 National Parks and other protected areas

-Three national parks have been established in Iceland; Þingvellir national park that was declared a UNESCO world heritage site in 1972, Snæfellsjökull National Park and Vatnajökull National Park which is also the largest national park in Europe.
+Three national parks have been established in Iceland; Þingvellir national park that was declared a UNESCO world heritage site in 2004, Snæfellsjökull National Park and Vatnajökull National Park which is also the largest national park in Europe and was declared a UNESCO world heritage site in 2019.

 Other Icelandic protected areas consist of nature reserves, natural monuments, habitat protection areas and country parks.
 All together, they contribute to safeguarding important wildlife, stunning landscapes, geological formations, ecosystem services and outdoor recreation.